BGI-Qingdao/stlfr2supernova_pipeline/README.md

 FFFFFFFFFFFFFFEF>FFFFFFFFFFEFFFFFFFFFFFFFFEFFFFFCEF>FF>GCAFBFFFFFF;7FEFFCFE9FAFFEFFFF<=;'8EFFFAF=FFF
 ```

-- the read2 of stLFR raw reads
+- Read2 of stLFR raw reads

-*The last 42bp sequence is the stLFR barcode information at read 2*
+*The last 42-bp sequence provides the stLFR barcode information within read2*

-*As far as I know, there are 3 type of r2 : 126bp or 142bp or 154bp.
-If your r2 is not one of this 3 type, error will happend!*
+*There are 3 acceptable types of stLFR raw read2: 126bp or 142bp or 154bp.
+If your read2 does not belong to one of them, then it will stop. *

 ```
 @CL100117953L1C001R001_1/2